CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/cmaq-vm/preinstall.md

 /<path to>/Modules/modulefiles/<module-name>/<version> where <version> is typically numerical and is the actual module file.

 ```
-mkdir /shared/build/Modules/modulefiles/ioapi-3.2_20200828
+mkdir /shared/build/Modules/modulefiles/ioapi-3.2
 ```

 Next, crate the module file and save it in the directory above.

 ```
-cd /shared/build/Modules/modulefiles/ioapi-3.2_20200828
+cd /shared/build/Modules/modulefiles/ioapi-3.2
-vim gcc-9.2.1-netcdf
+vim gcc-11.3.0-netcdf
 ```

-Contents of gcc-9.2.1-netcdf:
+Contents of gcc-11.3.0-netcdf:

 ```
 #%Module

 proc ModulesHelp { } {
-   puts stderr "This module adds ioapi-3.2_20200828/gcc-9.2.1 to your path"
+   puts stderr "This module adds ioapi-3.2/gcc-11.3.0 to your path"
 }

-module-whatis "This module adds ioapi-3.2_20200828/gcc-9.2.1 to your path\n"
+module-whatis "This module adds ioapi-3.2/gcc-11.3.0 to your path\n"

-set basedir "/shared/build/ioapi-3.2_branch_20200828/"
+set basedir "/shared/build/ioapi-3.2/"
 prepend-path PATH "${basedir}/Linux2_x86_64gfort"
 prepend-path LD_LIBRARY_PATH "${basedir}/ioapi/fixed_src"
-module load mpi/openmpi-4.1.1
-module load gcc-9.2.1
 ```

-The example module file above sets two evironment variables and loads two system modules.
+The example module file above sets two evironment variables.

 The modules update the PATH and LD_LIBRARY_PATH.

 Step 2: Add the module path to MODULEPATH.

-Now that the odule file has been created, add the following line to your ~/.cshrc file so that it can be found:
+Now that the module file has been created, add the following line to your ~/.cshrc file so that it can be found:

 ```
-module use --append /shared/build/Modules/modulefiles/ioapi-3.2_20200828/gcc-9.2.1-netcdf
+module use --append /shared/build/Modules/modulefiles
 ```

 Step 3: View the modules available after creation of the new module